bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

 ### Step 2.4: Wait for latest blocks to be synced

 **This is an important step.** We should wait for newly started Bandchain node to sync their blocks until the latest block is reached.
-The latest block can be checked on [this Block Explorer](https://cosmoscan.io).
+The latest block can be checked on [CosmoScan](https://cosmoscan.io/blocks).

 ## Step 3: Become a Validator